List of One Tree Hill characters: Lydia James

-Played by Bess Armstrong during seasons two and seven.
+Played by Bess Armstrong during Season 2 and 7.
 Lydia James, née Brigard, is the matriarch of the James family and the mother of Haley, Quinn, Taylor, Vivian and three older boys.
 She fully supported Haley's decision to marry during her junior year, opposing the views of Nathan's mother Deb but it was a decision she made because her children's happiness is very important to her.
-In Season seven, Lydia visits her daughters, Haley, Taylor and Quinn and it is revealed that her husband had died several years prior and that she has Pancreatic Cancer and is dying, but wants to spend her remaining time with daughters rather than fight it.
+In Season 7, Lydia visits her daughters, Haley, Taylor and Quinn and it is revealed that her husband had died several years prior and that she has Pancreatic Cancer and is dying but wants to spend her remaining time with daughters rather than fight it.
 This causes Taylor to leave.
 She also rents a photography studio for Quinn, encouraging her to chase her dreams.

 Lydia's condition worsened and she was hospitalized.
 Quinn talked to Taylor, asking her to visit their mother and Taylor eventually did.
 Taylor eventually apologized for her behavior and Lydia then told her that out of all of her kids, Taylor reminded her the most of a younger version of herself.
 Haley, Nathan, Quinn, Taylor, Jamie and Clay then stayed with Lydia and she eventually died.
 She was cremated and her ashes were scattered by Haley, Quinn & Taylor.
-Haley named her daughter after her in season eight.
+Haley named her daughter after her in Season 8.

 Felix Taggaro

-Played by Michael Copon during season two, Felix Taggaro is Anna's brother and dated Brooke Davis.
-He was Lucas's new rival because of those two facts and they never saw eye-to-eye.
+Played by Michael Copon during Season 2, Felix Taggaro is Anna's brother and dated Brooke Davis.
+He was Lucas's new rival because of those two facts, and they never saw eye-to-eye.
 He painted "dyke" on Peyton's locker to protect his bisexual sister from what he believed to only be rumors.
-Brooke dumped him when she found out about the locker and he was later sent to military school.
+Brooke dumped him when she found out about the locker, and he was later sent to military school.
 He also betrayed his own sister after she came out to him.

 Andy Hargrove

-Played by Kieren Hutchison during seasons two and five, Andy Hargrove was a teacher at Karen's college, who happens to be extremely wealthy, as he had quite a successful CEO job after a car accident with a woman, which worked as a wake-up call.
+Played by Kieren Hutchison during Seasons 2 and 5, Andy Hargrove is a teacher at Karen's college who happens to be extremely wealthy since he had quite a successful CEO job after a car accident with a woman, which worked as a wake-up call.
 The two began dating but after his mother became ill, he returned to New Zealand.
-He was a suspect in the attempted murder of Dan.
-Karen visited him but they broke up because she did not want to have more children.
-They got back together sometime during the time-jump and he returns with Karen for Lucas' wedding.
+He is a suspect in the attempted murder of Dan.
+Karen visits him, but they break up because she does not want to have more children.
+They get back together sometime during the time jump, and he returns with Karen for Lucas's wedding.

-Karen and Andy are now married and travelling the world while raising Karen's daughter, Lily.
+Karen and Andy are now married and traveling the world while raising Karen's daughter, Lily.